Alejogb1/job-board/blog-data/how-can-i-load-pretrained-npz-weights-into-a-tensorflow-1x-model.md

 id: "how-can-i-load-pretrained-npz-weights-into-a-tensorflow-1x-model"
 ---

-Alright, let’s tackle this one.
+, let’s tackle this one.
 I've spent a fair chunk of my career navigating the intricacies of TensorFlow, and loading pre-trained weights, particularly those in `.npz` format from the 1.x era, is a scenario I’ve encountered more than once.
 It’s not always as straightforward as one might hope, but it’s certainly manageable with a solid understanding of how TensorFlow models work under the hood and how numpy arrays interact with them.

 Essentially, `.npz` files are compressed archives of numpy arrays, which often represent the weights (and sometimes biases) of neural networks.
 When we talk about ‘pre-trained’ weights, we usually mean a model that's been trained on a large dataset, allowing us to leverage that learning on new tasks.
 TensorFlow 1.x, with its graph-based architecture, has a specific way of dealing with these weights, which we need to mirror when loading them.